 Go Premium For Multiple Game Pieces

-There are many ways to give buyers an amazing customer experience through product packaging.
+There are many ways to give buyers a fantastic customer experience through product packaging.
 Creating striking designs can be achieved by using a mixture of colors, pull-up inserts, and even stickers.

 Decide Which Structure & What Material to Use

-Before deciding which structure and material to use for your packaging, do a research on the box size of other games that are of the same theme as yours.
+Before deciding which structure and material to use for your packaging, conduct research on the box size of other games that are of the same theme as yours.